MODULE 6 - SECTION 6 - OUTPUTS PATHWAYS from the CEREBELLUM

 PROJECTIONS from the CEREBELLAR CORTEX to the DEEP NUCLEI

-A quick look at this slide tells us something about the internal anatomy of the cerebellum.
-The cerebellum is divided into lateral, intermediate and vermal zones.
+Another look at the lateral, intermediate and vermal zones of the cerebellum.
 Each projects to its own set of deep nuclei, and the function carried out by each zone is distinct from that of the others.

 2